sergeinack3/PowerEduc/lib/http-message/readme_powereduc.txt

-Instructions to import http-message into Moodle:
+Instructions to import http-message into PowerEduc:

 1/ Download from https://github.com/php-fig/http-message/releases